sngflu/sngflu/README.md

 - **React:** Eager to become friends with it, and so far, everything is heading in the right direction

 ## 📚 Education and Work
-I am currently a 4th-year bachelor's student majoring in "Intelligent Systems and Machine Learning."
+I am currently a 4th-year bachelor's student majoring in "Intelligent Systems and Machine Learning".
 I briefly worked as a teacher at a programming school for children.

 ## 🚀 Projects
 ### Personal